ejmastnak/ejmastnak.com/content/tutorials/deploy-laravel/npm.md

 {{< deploy-laravel/header >}}
 {{< deploy-laravel/navbar >}}

-*(You can skip this article if your Laravel app has no Javascript dependencies.)*
+*(You can skip this article if your Laravel app has no JavaScript dependencies.)*

-This short article shows how to install NPM, the standard package manager for the Node.js Javascript runtime environment.
+This short article shows how to install NPM, the standard package manager for the Node.js JavaScript runtime environment.
-We'll use NPM to install your application's Javascript depedencies.
+We'll use NPM to install your application's JavaScript depedencies.

 (This is trivial if you've done it before, and it might be overkill to make a dedicated article for this.
 But I want to document every step so everyone can follow along.)